 ^{28/} Lest it be assumed, however, that the ban on state aid required by Norwood has eliminated the threat segregation academies pose to unitary public school systems, Amici observe that the Prince Edward Academy, an example familiar to this Court from, e.g., Griffin v.
 County School Bd., 377 U.S. 218 (1964), still educates nearly two-thirds of the white school children in Prince Edward County, Virginia.
 See Washington Post, Jan.
-25, 1982 at Al.
+25, 1982 at A1.

 values, "has no place in defining the permissible scope of state aid to private racially discriminatory schools."
 Id. at 464 n.7.
-29/ fi.
+29/ any tangible state assistance, outside the generalized services government might provide to private segregated schools in common with other schools, and with all citizens, is